Tashdid-Turjo/01.-Odin/README.md

             -> Box Model(padding, border, margin),
             -> Block & Inline Box -> display property,
                                   -> 'div' vs 'spans',
-                                  -> Normal Flow (the way block and inline elements are rendered on a webpage by default) */
+                                  -> Normal Flow (the way block and inline elements are rendered on a webpage by default) -> Flexbox (grow or shrink),